ASKnetCommunity/LEAD/_profiles/Levi-Dedi.md

     }

   - {name: 'Organizational Development', number: 3, qualification: "
-    * I have 2 years of experience in the following fields \n
+    * Has 2 years of experience in the following fields: \n \n

     1. Project monitoring and evaluation with Certificate in project planning and management \n
     2. Community mobilization in terms of any advocacy projects \n